 In more severe states, scoliosis decreases the amount of space between bones in your chest, which can compress your lungs and reduce their ability to function properly.

 Absolutely.
 If your child has a confirmed scoliosis diagnosis, it’s often best to monitor them every four to six months to see if the condition progresses.
 Sometimes, wearing a back brace is essential to prevent further curvature.
-Your doctor at Arlington Pain & Therapy is likely going to discontinue brace therapy after your child’s bones stop growing.
+Your doctor at Regency Pain & Therapy Institute is likely going to discontinue brace therapy after your child’s bones stop growing.

 If you or your child have more severe scoliosis, surgery may be recommended to prevent further spinal curvature.
 Scoliosis surgery fuses two, or more, vertebrae together to stop them from twisting out of proper alignment.
 For younger children, the surgeon can implant a metal rod that adjusts in length as your child grows.